tjumyk/webslide/README.md

  - Support PDF slides (rendered by [PDF.js](https://mozilla.github.io/pdf.js/))
  - Synchronize the viewport of the presenter to all the watchers
  - Display the moving cursors of all the connected users
+ - Display the drawing from all the connected users
+    - optimize drawn paths with bezier curves

 ## How to Run